tari-labs/tari-university/src/preface/style-guide.md

 Use the internationally agreed ISO standards [[3]]  for expressing units of measure.

+*Example*

-**Example:** min = minute, s = second, h = hour, g = gram.
+min = minute, s = second, h = hour, g = gram.

 ### Date and Time

 - Date format: yyyy-mm-dd (year-month-date).
-- Date format when written in text: "The document was submitted for approval on 10 March 2019."
+- Date format when written in text: "The document was submitted for approval on 10&nbsp;March&nbsp;2019".
 - Time format (international): 11:00; 15:00.

 ### Abbreviations

 - If it is necessary to use abbreviations in a report, write the abbreviation out in full at its first occurrence in the text, followed by the abbreviation in brackets.

-  **Example:** Tari Labs University (TLU), graphical user interface (GUI).
 Thereafter, use the abbreviation only.

+  *Example*

+  Tari Labs University (TLU), graphical user interface (GUI).

 - Abbreviations of units should be consistent and not changed in the plural.

+  *Example*

-  **Example:** 10 h and not 10 hrs; 5 min and not 5 mins.
+  10&nbsp;h and not 10&nbsp;hrs; 5&nbsp;min and not 5&nbsp;mins.